cy-xu/cosmic-conn/docs/README.rst

   $ cosmic-conn -m ground_imaging -e SCI -i input_dir

 This command launches a generic ``gorund_imaging`` model to detect cosmic rays.
 It reads data from the SCI extention in a FITS file and process all files in the input_dir.
-We also provide the ``NRES`` model for CR detection in spectroscopic data and the ``HST_ACS_WFC`` model for space-absed imaging data, more information available at `deepCR <https://github.com/profjsb/deepCR>`_.
-See :ref:`user-guide-label` for complete usage.
+We also provide the ``NRES`` model for CR detection in spectroscopic data and the ``HST_ACS_WFC`` model for Hubble ACS/WFC imaging data.
+You could also find more Hubble Space Telescope CR detection and inpainting models trained by `deepCR <https://github.com/profjsb/deepCR>`_.

 Python APIs
 ===========